 Massage Therapist: I wrap a long towel around your head several times, place one foot on your back, take one end of the towel and, er…start you up!

-Client descends into silence for the rest of the hour, tips generously and scurries out.
+The client descends into silence for the rest of the hour, tips generously, and scurries out.

 8. Client: Jeez!
 That trigger point really hurt!